Contents

 Accreditation

 Not all CE credits are created equal, especially when it comes to meeting state licensing requirements.
 A provider might offer relevant content, but if it’s not properly accredited, your engineers could end up with non-qualifying hours.
+When evaluating solutions, keep the following in mind:

 • Ensure the provider is approved by the state boards your engineers report to.